redhat-performance/jetlag/docs/deploy-bm-performancelab.md

 # Applies to both bm/rwn clusters
 worker_node_count: 0

+# Lab Network type, applies to sno cluster_type only
+# Set this variable if you want to host your SNO cluster on lab public routable
+# VLAN network, set this ONLY if you have public routable VLAN enabled in your
+# alias cloud
+public_vlan: false

 # Enter whether the build should use 'dev' (early candidate builds) or 'ga' for Generally Available versions of OpenShift
 # Empty value results in playbook failing with error message.
 Example of dev builds would be 'candidate-4.17', 'candidate-4.16'